projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

 int
 ===

-``int`` provides interrupt information on all CPUs and their corresponding interrupt vector.
+The ``int`` command provides interrupt information on all CPUs and their corresponding interrupt vector.

 .. figure:: images/shell_image17.png
    :align: center